-The sample used is of 22 people.
-The samples used include 7 heads of schools, 15 teachers.
+The used is of 22 people.
+The samples used included 7 heads of schools, 15 teachers.
 Furthermore, the selected sample was believed to be able to provide relevant information for the accomplishment of the present study.
-Goetz & Leompte, 1984) Sample is a subset of population selected for investigation purposes.
+Goetz and Leompte (1984), sample is a subset of population selected for investigation purposes.